 In 2012, Revelle guided Nebraska to a third-place finish in its first year as a member of the Big Ten Conference.
 Although the Huskers' record wasn't enough to get them into the NCAA Tournament, Nebraska once again played one of the most challenging non-conference schedules in the country.
 Ten of the Huskers' 13 non-conference losses came against teams that made the NCAA Tournament, including four losses to teams that won an NCAA Regional.
 Nebraska picked up six wins over postseason teams in 2012, including a three-game sweep over NCAA Regional finalist Northwestern in the Huskers' first-ever Big Ten Conference series.
 NU was outstanding at home in 2012, posting a 15-1 record at Bowlin Stadium.
 Nebraska set records for the longest winning streak in Bowlin Stadium history (16) and for the best start since the stadium opened in 2002.
 Before losing on the last weekend of the season, Nebraska owned the nation's longest home winning streak.

 Media exposure for the program has also seen a dramatic rise as Revelle has continued to build the program.
-In addition to national television appearances on ESPN, ESPN2, ESPNU, Fox Sports Net and the Big Ten Network, Nebraska will have a radio broadcast of every game for the fourth straight season in 2013.
+In addition to national television appearances on ESPN, ESPN2, ESPNU, Fox Sports Net and the Big Ten Network, Nebraska will have a radio broadcast of every game for the sixth straight season in 2015.

 Revelle has also emerged as a leader in the realm of women’s athletics at Nebraska, as she was NU’s Senior Woman Administrator for more than two years.
 Revelle also worked diligently to establish the first fully endowed scholarship for a female student-athlete at Nebraska, and the Husker softball program now boasts two fully endowed scholarships.
 She was also the 2007 recipient of the Dr. Barbara Hibner Trailblazer award.